-Within two weeks of receipt of the reporting form, and on the basis of the evidence presented, the Provost or his/her designee will determine the appropriate procedure for the disposition of the case and take one of the following actions:
+Within two weeks of receipt of the reporting form, and on the basis of the evidence presented, the Associate Dean for Curriculum will determine the appropriate procedure for the disposition of the case and take one of the following actions:

 - a.
 Dismiss the case if there is insufficient evidence. - b.
 Send a disciplinary warning letter to the student if evidence of dishonesty is uncovered and it is a first offense. - c.
-Convene a hearing of the Student Judicial Committee if it is a second or subsequent offense.
+Convene a hearing of the Academic Integrity Committee if it is a second or subsequent offense.

-The Student Judicial Committee Hearing
+The Academic Integrity Committee Hearing

-The student is contacted in writing by the Provost or his/her designee.
+The student is contacted in writing by the Associate Dean for Curriculum.
 This notice will include the following: